 How to write a help request

-Most of the help requests I receive don't provide enough info, and I have to write back asking for more, sometimes several times, before I have enough info to help.
+Most of the help requests we receive don't provide enough info, and we have to write back asking for more, sometimes several times, before we have enough info to help.
 To get your question answered quickly, please review these guidelines.

 When you ask a software developer for help, consider the way you would ask a mechanic or a doctor for help.
 Like your car or your body, software is a complex system whose inner workings are not visible; but an experienced professional can diagnose the problem if you clearly describe its outward symptoms.